mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

     * Enables easy configuration of a survey questionnaire with up to three questions in any desired format
     * Allows you to tailor the survey setup to specify its display location, trigger timing, and target user group
-    * Support defining the duration of the survey
+    * Supports defining the duration of the survey
     * Offers the toaster feature for you to designate the survey's on-screen placement
     * Allows you to select your preferred survey format from options including rating scales, multiple choices, open questions, and net promoter score (NPS)
     * Supports recording all survey responses, even if a customer does not complete the entire survey